 Connection is at the heart of a strong Delta Gamma experience.
 Every new member meeting should allow an opportunity for new members to get to know each other better in large and small groups.
-The new member period requires planning to ensure that Tip every moment of the new member meeting is memorable and meaningful.
-This includes properly training small group leaders and adequately preparing for large group sessions.
+The new member period requires planning to ensure that vp: member education director of new members small group leaders member education adviser